Meet the MARS Ambassador Birds!

 Western Screech Owl (Otus kennicotti kennicotti)

 Otus Jr. is an offspring of MARS’ Ambassador bird Otus Sr. who was loaned to a research/breeding program in northern B.C.
-As Otus Jr. was born into a captive breeding program he is non-releasable due to his inability to hunt or protect himself around humans.
+As Otus Jr. was born into a captive breeding program in 2013 and he is non-releasable due to his inability to hunt or protect himself around humans.

 Otus likes to rearrange his “furniture” and frequently removes his jesses (thin pliable leather anklets).
 He is very chatty and often greets when approached.
-He is about 4 years old with a life expectancy of 15 years.
-He eats 1 mouse each day.
+He has a life expectancy of about 15 years and he eats 1 mouse each day and weighs about 200 – 250 g.

 Western Screech Owl (Otus kennicotti macfarlanei)

-Lanei arrived at MARS in March 2015.
-He is always resistant to go to “work” but is very calm in public and enjoys having his picture taken!
-He is about 4 years old with a life expectancy of 15 years.
-He eats 1 mouse each day.
+Lanei arrived at MARS in March 2015 when he was about 2 years old.
+He is always resistant to go to “work” and will hang upside down from his roof.
+But once his plans are foiled he really loves to have his handler give him a head massage.
+Not scratches…a massage.
+He is very calm in public and enjoys having his picture taken!
+He has a life expectancy of about 15 years and he eats 1 mouse each day and weighs about 170 – 230 g.

 - Makes a series of hollow toots